bashFish/settler-ai/readme.md

 - use lstm/ transformer
 - to gameover or not to gameover

+- implement/ find reasoning/explainable network
+- should be refactored/ environment?

 - train 2 network model without old - state (and look at old state)
 - one network per building -> one network for composition -0 LSTM like convergance